 Here, you'll enevitably become wiser on ALL THINGS NATURE.

 First and foremost, you'll get a chance to stay in a place with no noise and no light pollution, where the arctic nature is all around you...

 The house is remotely situated in a "corner" of the finest arctic nature, near the protected national parks of Kvænangen and Reisadalen, and close to fiord and rivers.

 Bathing or fishing in the fiord is 1 minute away from the doorstep, as is a hiking or skiing trip in the mountain in the backyard, which will eventually lead you to the Finnmark vidda.
 There are plenty of polar wilderness and wildlife experiences to find within the 370 acre property itself (A year ago I saw a family of two European Lynx right outside the kitchen window).

 NB: Bring your own equipment for leisure time (eg. skis, tent, fishing rod etc).

 Here is your chance to practice off grid life.
 Although we have eletricity, mobile phone and other modern ammenities, wilderness is really just a couple of steps away: Pine forrests, mountains, rivers and fiords...

-I'm Danish and have been living uphere for about 7 years, but you'll get the opportunity to learn about local/regional history and culture, especially if you venture out into the local community...
+I'm Danish and have been living uphere for nearly 8 years, but you'll get the opportunity to learn about local/regional history and culture, especially if you venture out into the local community...

 Our house is a small, old fashioned post-WW2 farmhouse.
 Built in 1952 by local resettlers who returned from the south of Norway, after the majority of the population in Northern Norway had been forecefully and dramatically evacuated by the nazis as war was coming to an end.
 Their lives were severely affected by the fierce nazi war strategy, which outlined bombing and burndown of all settlements north of Tromsø (Scortched Land Strategy).